Preparing for Confluence 10.0

 Removal of deprecated components in AUI 10

-We’re deprecating and planning the removal of some outdated AUI 10 components with design and accessibility issues.
+We’re deprecating and removing some outdated AUI 10 components with design and accessibility issues.
 Make sure to move to their new versions or migrate to Atlaskit:

 • npm: dompurify upgrading from 2.5.7 to 3.1.6+.
 This dependency is used internally on the tooltip titles.
 Don’t reuse the version under the hood.